 His book, Creating Balance – the Mission of Economic Policy debuted in Hungarian in 2017, and an expanded version in English (Creating Balance – the Mission of Economic Policy) was published in 2019.
 The book presents the milestones of Hungarian economic policy after 2010 in plain language and embedded in an international context, and also diagnoses the situation of the global economy, offers feasible answers to the challenges, interprets Hungarian economic policy decisions, presents the opportunities facing economic policy, as well as identifies possible directions for economic strategy.

-András Lánczi is a professor who has been the Rector of Corvinus University of Budapest since 2016.
+András Lánczi professor and the Rector of the Corvinus University of Budapest between 2016 and 2021.
 Since 1 July 2019, he has been a member of the board of trustees of the Maecenas Universitatis Corvini (MUC) Foundation, which is responsible for operating Corvinus University of Budapest, which has been transformed into a private university.

 Mr. Lánczi has been a lecturer at the Institute of Political Sciences of Corvinus since 1991, where he also served as the director between 2002 and 2016.
 His field of education and research is political philosophy, in particular the analysis of the relationship between political knowledge and political action, as well as the analysis of the fundamental issues of faith and rationality with a historical approach.
 He was strongly influenced by the philosophical works of Leo Strauss and Eric Voegelin.
 He has academic relations with the Eric Voegelin Institute (Louisiana State University), where he had been a researcher as a Fulbright Scholar.
 He also has ties to Michigan State University, where he worked with Strauss students, and the Liberty Fund, which has influenced him for three decades to shape knowledge and attitudes.